arnabsen1729/IPLStats/README.md

 ## Deploy your discord bot

+First you need to create a **CricApi account** and get the API key.
+Go to https://www.cricapi.com/ website, register for the free plan.

+>The free plan gives 100 requests per day.
+But, since the schedule is prefetched, and the standings are scraped from the official IPL website, the number of requests are reduced.

 **STEP 1:** Create a Discord Bot Account.
 This bot doesn't need any extra permissions, just a bot role is enough.
 For a guide refer to [this](https://realpython.com/how-to-make-a-discord-bot-python/#creating-an-application).

 **STEP 2:** Create a Cricapi account, and get the API Key.